exjam/rose-offline-client/README.md

 - `--channel-id=<N>` Channel ID for auto login (defaults to 0)
 - `--character-name=<name>` Character name for auto login (optional, auto login can be username/password only)

+## Model Viewer Mode
+Use `--model-viewer` to run in model viewer mode, which allows you to view character and NPC models.

+## Zone Viewer Mode
+Use `--zone=<N>` to run in zone viewer mode, this allows you to view zones.

 # Screenshots